-My older sibling had been having basic Mild Cognitive Impairment (MCI) and felt it was worsening.
+My older sibling had basic Mild Cognitive Impairment (MCI) and felt it was worsening.
 So when she came out to Seattle this summer for a visit, we took her to see a specialist.
-What I learned from her clinical neuropsychologist, Kristoffer W. Rhoads Ph.D., who specializes in the evaluation and treatment of dementia and neurodegenerative disorders with UW Medicine at Harborview Medical Center Seattle WA, can help you too and those you love.
+There, I learned good brain information which can help you and those you love from her clinical neuropsychologist, Kristoffer W. Rhoads Ph.D., who specializes in evaluating and treating dementia and neurodegenerative disorders with UW Medicine at Harborview Medical Center Seattle, WA.

 Classical Music— Listening to classical music in the background of your day is again a brain grower.
 And it needs to be classical.
-I believe that classical is required because as you listen to it with continuity, your head knows what melodic movement comes next.
+Classical is required because as you listen to it with continuity, your head knows what melodic movement comes next.
 Without words, the brain has to work harder to remember.

 Society—Having social ties is imperative.
 That means opening your life to old and new friendships with whom you meet regularly.
 That also means volunteering, serving in your Parish, and reaching out the hand of fellowship.
 Sirach 9:10 RSVCE says, “Forsake not an old friend, for a new one does not compare with him.
-A new friend is like new wine; when it has aged you will drink it with pleasure.”
-Good friends, whether old or new, challenge us to be the best versions of ourselves, our brains, and all.
+A new friend is like new wine; when it has aged, you will drink it with pleasure.”
+Whether old or new, good friends challenge us to be the best versions of ourselves, our brains, and all.